awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ### Load from JSON Arrays Using a JSONPaths file<a name="copy-from-json-examples-using-jsonpaths-arrays"></a>

 To load from JSON data that consists of a set of arrays, you must use a JSONPaths file to map the array elements to columns\.
-Suppose you have the following data file, named `category_array_data.json`\.
+Suppose that you have the following data file, named `category_array_data.json`\.

 ```
 [1,"Sports","MLB","Major League Baseball"]